r-xue/pipeline/docs/source/develdocmd/building_the_pipeline.md

 casa_pip uninstall pipeline
 ```

-## Temporary pairing CASA and Pipeline at runtime
+## Pairing CASA and Pipeline at runtime

-To pair and use a working copy of Pipeline with the local CASA installation, you
+To pair and use a working copy of Pipeline with the local CASA installation temporarily without
-can add the Pipeline source code path to the CASA/Python `sys.path` at runtime.
-This can be
+touching your CASA copy, you can add the Pipeline source code path to the CASA/Python `sys.path`
-conveniently achieved by adding the example code block below in your CASA [`rcdir`](https://casadocs.readthedocs.io/en/latest/api/configuration.html) (default to `~/.casa`)
+at runtime.
+This can be conveniently achieved by adding the example code block below to your
+CASA [`rcdir`](https://casadocs.readthedocs.io/en/latest/api/configuration.html) (default to `~/.casa`)
 `startup.py`:

 ```python